 Tuscarora Crape Myrtle Trees for Sale Online

 This classic southern tree produces soft, coral-pink flower blossoms in late spring that can last until the first frost.
 Accenting these blooms is rich green foliage that provides some shade below.
 In the fall, the leaves transform into orange, red, and yellow hues that fit perfectly with the autumn months.
-Once these leaves fall away, the light brown, smooth bark remains, giving the tree year-round-interest.
+Once these leaves fall away, the light cinnamon-colored, smooth bark remains, giving the tree year-round interest.

 Ideal for growing zones 7-9, this adaptable tree can tolerate zone 6, but may not grow as tall and may require extra care to protect it from harsh winters.